PeaceFounder/PeaceFounderAdmin/README.md

 The registration of members is followed by the generation of a braid.
 To boost anonymity, several braids can chained together in sequence.
 This technique raises the anonymity threshold - the least number of entities required to be breached to associate a member's certificate with their voting pseudonym.
 Currently, the system supports only self-braiding, setting the maximum anonymity threshold at one.
 Future updates aim to enable braiding between different demes, which could be either fictional entities created for specific votes or real communities worldwide.
 The integrity of the final braid receipt is verified using Zero-Knowledge Proofs (ZKPs) and recorded in the braidchain.

 To initiate voting, the guardian sets up a new proposal.
 This proposal includes key details such as opening and closing times, title, description, ballot, and an anchor.
 The anchor is essentially the index of a braid, whose generator and pseudonyms are utilized for the vote.
-Members registered after the braid’s creation are not included in that particular vote.
+Members registered after the braid's creation are not included in that particular vote.
 However, continuous member registration and the ability to self-braid should minimize such exclusions.
-The anchor also facilitates linking multiple proposals, allowing fluid voting situations where members can alter their votes at predetermined times during a representative’s term.
+The anchor also facilitates linking multiple proposals, allowing fluid voting situations where members can alter their votes at predetermined times during a representative's term.

 As voting progresses, each vote is logged in the ballot box ledger, displaying the vote cast index, timestamp, sequence number, and vote status.
 Voters receive a receipt including the timestamp and cast index as a tracking number, which enables them to locate their vote on the bulletin board.
 The pseudonym links all votes cast from a single device.
-Plans are underway to introduce an additional token for verifying the vote’s authenticity and a public bulletin board hosted as a static webpage.
+Plans are underway to introduce an additional token for verifying the vote's authenticity and a public bulletin board hosted as a static webpage.
 This will allow voters to ensure their vote is cast as intended and counted accurately.

 ## BraidChain Ledger